 We’re committed to continuous improvement of Moasure, and expect to announce further exciting developments about accuracy improvements soon.

-Moasure is available in English.
+Moasure is available in English, French, German, Spanish, Italian, Portuguese and Polish.
 We’re currently working on making it available in other languages.
-Tweet us @MoasureOfficial to let us know which languages we should develop next.
+Tweet us @MoasureOfficial to let us know which language you’d like us to develop next.

 To make sure your measurements are as accurate as possible, you’ll be asked to enable location services as you launch the app for the first time.

 Measurements are affected by the precise location at which they are taken.
 Gravity, measured by the accelerometers within Moasure, alters with altitude and latitude (you weigh about 0.5% more at the poles than on the equator) .
 But rest assured, we promise Moasure will never share your location data.